 Similarly, Molluscum Contagiosum is also a clinical diagnosis.
 The skin lesions of Molluscum Contagiosum are very characteristic and are usually enough for the diagnosis.
 If a biopsy is performed, intracytoplasmic inclusion bodies can be seen on histologic examination.

 Polymerase chain reaction testing is available for quick and accurate confirmation of the presence of the virus in the skin lesions.
 Viral cultures do not have a role in Molluscum Contagiosum because routine cultures are not known to grow the virus.
-Adults with Molluscum Contagiosum are at risk of other sexually transmitted diseases and should be examined and offered the appropriate diagnostic workup to exclude them.
+Adults with Molluscum Contagiosum are at risk of other sexually transmitted diseases and should be examined and offered the appropriate diagnostic workup to rule them out.

 Treatment of Erysipelas and Molluscum Contagiosum

-Treatment of erysipelas consists of two main components – prompt antibiotic administration and symptomatic treatment.
-Symptomatic treatment for fever and headache, adequate hydration, cold compresses of the affected lower limb and elevated of the affected limb are essential to avoid spread of the infection.
+Erysipelas treatment consists of two main components – prompt antibiotic administration and symptomatic treatment.
+Symptomatic treatment for fever and headache, adequate hydration, cold compresses of the affected lower limb, and elevating the affected limb will prevent the spread of the infection.

-Penicillin administration orally or intramuscularly is the antibiotic of choice for the treatment of erysipelas.
-Patients with penicillin allergies can be prescribed a first generation cephalosporin.
+Penicillin administration, orally or intramuscularly, is the antibiotic of choice for treating erysipelas.
+Patients with penicillin allergies can be prescribed a first-generation cephalosporin.
 Clindamycin is a second-line antibiotic because some group B streptococci might be resistant.
-Roxithromycin and pristinamycin are two recently approved drugs for the treatment of erysipelas.
-They are superior to penicillins and with fewer side effects.
+Roxithromycin and pristinamycin are two recently approved drugs for treating erysipelas; they are superior to penicillin and have fewer side effects.

-Treatment options for Molluscum Contagiosum can be neglect, direct lesion trauma, antiviral therapy and immune response stimulation.
-Children and healthy individuals should be assured that the lesions will eventually disappear and should be advised to simply neglect them.
+Treatment options for Molluscum Contagiosum include no action, direct lesion trauma, antiviral therapy, and immune response stimulation.
+Children and healthy individuals should be assured that the lesions will eventually disappear and should be advised to ignore them.

 Those who refuse this approach can benefit from minor direct lesion trauma.
-Cryotherapy with liquid nitrogen, and curettage are the most commonly used forms of direct lesion trauma.
-They are effective but can be painful and not comfortable for a child.
+Cryotherapy, with liquid nitrogen, and curettage are the most commonly used forms of direct lesion trauma.
+They are effective but can be painful and uncomfortable for a child.

-Imiquimod is a drug that was found to activate the immune response against Molluscum Contagiosum.
-Despite its efficacy, the cost of applying this product is deemed too high to be considered as a first-line therapy for the disease in healthy individuals.
+Imiquimod is a drug that activates the immune response against Molluscum Contagiosum.
+Despite its efficacy, it is too expensive to be considered for first-line therapy in healthy individuals.

-Immunocompromised patients with Molluscum Contagiosum are at risk of severe and extensive infections, therefore, ritonavir and cidofovir intravenously should be used.
-These antiviral drugs have been continuously shown to be effective in the treatment of extensive Molluscum Contagiosum disease in AIDS patients.
+Immunocompromised patients with Molluscum Contagiosum are at risk of severe and extensive infections; therefore, ritonavir and cidofovir should be administered intravenously.
+These antiviral drugs are proven effective in the treatment of extensive Molluscum Contagiosum disease in AIDS patients.